Answers to frequently asked questions:

 Membership: Membership payments are not individually acknowledged.
 If you have a question about your membership status, contact the membership coordinator (see the Join page).

 We collect only the information we need to register you for classes, workshops, and lectures and to publish in the membership directory.
-See the Join page for Membership directory specifics.
+Members can see the statement at the top of the online membership directory and Membership FAQ #8 for specifics about keeping their information private.
 We never share or sell your information.

 See our How to Instagram document for a brief article on how Friends of Calligraphy uses Instagram, and how you can use it.